arskom/spyne/doc/source/manual/sqlalchemy.rst

 This tutorial builds on the :ref:`manual-user-manager` tutorial.
 If you haven't done so, we recommended you to read it first.

-Let's try a more complicated example than storing our data in a mere dictionary.

-The following example shows how to integrate SQLAlchemy and Rpclib objects, and how to do painless transaction management using Rpclib events.
+In this tutorial, we talk about using Rpclib tools that make it easy to deal with database-related operations.
+We will show how to integrate SQLAlchemy and Rpclib object definitions, and how to do painless transaction management using Rpclib events.

 The full example is available here: http://github.com/arskom/rpclib/blob/master/examples/user_manager/server_sqlalchemy.py